Athens High School (Illinois)

 Athens Senior High School (also referred to as Athens High School, AHS, and Athens Community High School) is a public school located in Athens, Illinois.
 It is part of Community Unit School District 213 and includes 317 students in grades 9-12.
+The principal is Matt Rhoades.

 The Athens Senior High School mascot is the Warrior and school colors are kelly green and white.
 Contrary to popular belief, black is not an official school color.

 Location

 Athens Senior High School is located in Menard county at 1 Warrior Way, Athens, IL 62613.

 Demographics

 School song

 We'll pull, pull for you team.
 We’re ever loyal to you.

 So let's win boys let's win, to tradition let's be true.

 We’re from old ACHS, from the school we all love so.

 We’re backing you to win for her, let's go team let's go.

 Today, "ACHS" is commonly replaced with "AHS".